javbotero/Outer-Coast/_posts/2015-10-23-outer-coast-college-in-sitka-alaska.md

 We are creating a college in Sitka, Alaska.

 "We" is an inclusive pronoun.
 The principal collaborators are Jonathan Kreiss-Tomkins, Will Hunt, and Javier Botero.
-You're receiving this email either because you've expressed interest in the project or you're a friend of ours and we thought you'd find this cool and want to follow along.
+We've been working on the college for a little more than a year.

 <!--more-->

-We've been working on the college for a little more than a year.

 The idea was conceived summer 2014 by JKT, and he did diligence on the idea until September 2015, including a visit to [Deep Springs College](http://www.vanityfair.com/news/2004/06/deep-springs-college200406) January 2015.